willemhelf/time_to_log_off/README.md

 # Time to Log Off
-#### Python script that lets you tweet straight from your code editor.
+#### Python script that lets you tweet straight from your code editor or teminal.

 ##### How to use it